 - Moon river, sung by Audrey Hepburn

-- Two moving versions of Somewhere over the rainbow from Ariana Grande
+- moving versions of Somewhere over the rainbow (Judy Garland, Nina Simone, Ariana Grande)

 - Eternal source of light divine